filecoin-project/FIPs/FIPS/fip-00xx.md

 Currently, many smart contracts running in the wild on other chains have been deployed through legacy transactions signed by the contract author using ephemeral accounts, after which the keys were discarded.
 These signed legacy contract deployment transactions have since been made available online.

 Enabling support for legacy ETH transactions with this FIP allows for the straightforward deployment of these contracts on the Filecoin network by replaying the original, signed legacy contract deployment transactions on the Filecoin network.

+Numerous popular wallets, including Coinbase Wallet, Trust Wallet, and Phantom, currently facilitate legacy transactions on the Ethereum network.
+This FIP will extend their capabilities to also support legacy Ethereum transactions on the Filecoin network.

 ## Specification